- UCAS Code: GN26

 Perspective on Work & Employment

-Mathematical Introduction to Networks
+Mathematical Introduction to Networks (20 credits)

 This class will demonstrate the central role network theory plays in mathematical modelling.
 It'll also show the intimate connection between linear algebra and graph theory and how to use this connection to develop a sound theoretical understanding of network theory.
 Finally, it'll apply this theory as a tool for revealing structure in networks.